Build the computer of your dreams! Subscribe and get tips and product offerings for your next custom build.

 By subscribing you agree to our terms

-With PC gaming getting a bigger following every day, more and more people are looking for setups that are budget friendly but don’t sacrifice on quality.
-Cheap doesn’t necessarily have to mean bad, so with this guide we have rounded up the top five budget motherboards under 100 dollars – that will make a great foundation for your next budget gaming PC build.
+With PC gaming getting a bigger following every day, more and more people are looking for setups that are budget-friendly but don’t sacrifice quality.
+Cheap doesn’t necessarily have to mean bad, so with this guide, we have rounded up the top gaming motherboards on a budget that will make a great foundation for your next budget gaming PC build.

 The only real knock on this motherboard though is the lack of future upgrade potential.
-However the Asus A68HM-Plus is a great buy for any beginner and as the cheapest motherboard on this list you can find decent builds for around 300 dollars that use this as the base.
+However, the Asus A68HM-Plus is a great buy for any beginner and as the cheapest motherboard on this list, you can find decent builds for a decent price that use this as the base.

 Overall the Asrock FM2A88X Pro3+ makes a great motherboard for any user from newbie to experienced as there isn’t a lot wrong with it and it has room for upgrades.

 Seeing as the motherboard is the foundation of your computer it’s important to pick the one that supports the CPUs you want to use and has the right tools for whatever job you want.
 All in all though, motherboards make little difference in the actual gaming performance of your PC given that you didn’t buy junk for your other parts.
 But it’s possible to buy gaming motherboards on a budget and still get quality.

 Last update on 2021-01-25 at 02:00 / Affiliate links / Images from Amazon Product Advertising API